Love Is Dead (Kerli album): Lyrical content

 The lyrics of the songs on Love Is Dead focus around Kerli's depression at the time as well as her life in Estonia.
 She noted a feeling of oppression and hostility still present in Estonia after the Soviet occupation ended, saying "I felt like everybody was always trying to break my spirit.
 I felt very lonely because I was always very passionate and very over the top.
 I was not scared to be different.
 I had to create my own world.
 I had to work hard and dream hard to get out of that environment."
 While citing "Walking on Air" and "Love Is Dead" as her favorite tracks from the album, she cites "Butterfly Cry" as the most meaningful song for her as it was the first song she wrote after coming out of her depression.
 It was written when she was 17 with Krister Linder, who she says was her "spiritual mentor".

 "Walking on Air" and "Creepshow" discuss Kerli's childhood.
 Kerli has noted autobiographical connections to specific lyrics from "Walking on Air" such as "She has a little creepy cat" and "little rocking chair and an old blue hat" by recalling a feral cat she rescued as well as frequently wearing old hats as a child.
 "Creepshow" concerns Estonia specifically where Kerli says "being different is not really accepted" and that "it felt like even more of a creepshow than this little town environment that I wanted to get out of."

 Release and promotion

 Originally due to be released in April 2008, the album was pushed back to July 29 and then pushed up to July 8.
 It eventually gained a wider European release in 2009 with a release in Italy in February, in Germany in April, and in Austria and Ireland in summer 2009.
 "Bulletproof" was part of Punisher: War Zone Original Motion Picture Soundtrack too.

 Singles

-"Love Is Dead" was released as the lead single on November 21, 2007 with "Walking on Air" being released on 8 April 2008 as the second single and was a moderate success.
-"Creepshow" was released as the third single in late 2008, "The Creationist" was released as the album's fourth and final commercial single exclusively in Italy in December 2009.
+"Love Is Dead" was released as the first promotional single on November 21, 2007 with "Walking on Air" being released on 8 April 2008 as the lead single and was a moderate success.
+"Creepshow" was released as the second promotional single in late 2008, "The Creationist" was released as the album's second and final commercial single exclusively in Italy in December 2009.
 This version also had new vocals from singer Cesare Cremonini.